theoptimalpolicy/theoptimalpolicy.github.io/_posts/machinelearning/2020-12-13-gans-lotus-theorem.md

-In this brief we want to prove a passage of the original GANs Paper by Ian Goodfellow.
-Specifically, we want to prove that the following equation is sarisfied:
+In this brief we want to prove a passage of the original GANs Paper by Ian Goodfellow (check [this](https://theoptimalpolicy.github.io/2020/12/15/gans-1/) one if you want a full overview of the paper).
+Specifically, we want to prove that the following equation is satisfied:

 $$
 \int_{\mathbf{z}}p_{z}(\mathbf{z})\log(1-\mathcal{D}(\mathcal{G}(\mathbf{z})))d\mathbf{z}